1 Peter 2:16

 Quick Summary

 1 Peter 2:16 is a verse from the book of 1 Peter in the New Testament.
-Below you will find the full verse text, cross-references, meaning, and a prayer based on this scripture.
+The KJV reads: "As free, and not using your liberty for a cloke of maliciousness, but as the servants of God. using: Gr. having" Below you will find the full verse text, cross-references, meaning, and a prayer based on this scripture.

 Cross-References for 1 Peter 2:16